Inuit House Brings Stories to Life

 Several years ago, a team of archeologists uncovered the remains of a sod house, a traditional Inuit structure, near Iqaluit in Nunavut.
 Today, a replica structure stands nearby, an icon of local heritage.

-“In Nunavut,” says Torsten Diesel, Project Manager at the Inuit Heritage Trust, “there are few places where the community can see their own material past.
+“In Nunavut,” says Torsten Diesel, project manager at the Inuit Heritage Trust, “there are few places where the community can see their own material past.
 We thought this would be a good opportunity to create such a building to showcase traditional Inuit life.”

-According to Diesel, the idea came from Inuit elder Inookie Adamie, whose great grandmother once lived in the abandoned structure which is located in Qaummaarviit Territorial Park.
+According to Diesel, the idea came from Inuit elder Inookie Adamie, whose great grandmother once lived in the now abandoned structure located in Qaummaarviit Territorial Park.
 Adamie gave the Inuit Heritage Trust permission to excavate the remains of the sod house in 2017, and plans for the replica began the next year.

 “The building itself is a semi-subterranean building, three or four feet underground, and four meters in diameter,” says Diesel.
 “The raised platforms on the inside would have been used for sleeping, and an alcove by the side of the structure would have been used to store food.”